rustbridge/rusty-snake-book/src/16-frames.md

 For each frame, the grid is drawn by displaying each single cell as a rectangle.

+In `fn main()`, right after we defined the variables for rows and columns, define a variable for `cell_width` and calculate its value.

 `fn display_cell` converts row column values of a single Cell into x and y pixels and draws a rectangle in the specified color at the specified coordinate.